 Waste trucks enter the Center and are weighed at the scalehouse.
 They enter the facility via the “tipping hall” and discharge waste directly onto the tipping hall floor.
 Waste is inspected and pushed into a waste storage pit with a front-end loader.

 The facility uses three independent combustion units to process waste.
-The combustion units each consist of a hollow, water-cooled steel cylinder measuring 50 feet long and 160 inches in diameter and constructed of alternating water tubes and fins welded between the tubes.
+The combustion units each consist of a hollow, water-cooled steel cylinder measuring 50 feet long and 160 inches in diameter and constructed of alternating water tubes and webbing welded between the tubes.